Lower fuel and operation costs

 Reduced maintenance and extended chassis life

-Reducing engine idle time not only provides fuel savings, it also results in maintenance savings for Butler.
+Idle reduction not only provides fuel savings, it also results in maintenance savings for Butler.
 The company is able to reduce the frequency of maintenance and lower costs for preventive maintenance.

 “The less idling that occurs with that, the lower the maintenance costs and the less issues we experience,” Klemisch says.